peb7268/grunt-setup/readme.md

 This command will install all the dependencies listed in the packages.json file.

 ####Registering Tasks
-Once the plugin is installed it must be registered with grunt as a task.
+Once the plugin is installed it must be registered with grunt as a task before you can call it via the command line or as a custom task in grunt.

 ```markdown
 grunt.loadNpmTasks('grunt-contrib-coffee');
 ```

 ####Running Grunt
-You can run grunt by typing ```js grunt ``` at the command line.
+You can run grunt by typing ``` grunt ``` at the command line.
 This will run the 'default' task.
+If you want to run a specific task the you have pre-registered then you can do ``` grunt taskname ```.
+An example of this would be ``` grunt coffee ```.